LukeShortCloud/rootpages/src/virtualization/cpu_emulation.rst

 Box64 and Box86 will attempt to load libraries in the following order:

-1. Wrapped library = Box has some built-in libraries that are wrapped either for accuracy and/or performance reasons.
-This is also referred to as "advanced wrapping" because Box has built-in logic for handling these libraries.
-Here are a list of wrapped libraries for each project:
+1.  **Native or wrapped library** = Box has some built-in libraries that are wrapped either for accuracy, compatibility, and/or performance reasons.
+Most functions use a simple wrapping.
+Other functions that have callbacks or other unique requirements need more code to do advanced wrapping.
+[5] Here are a list of wrapped libraries for each project:

    -  `Box64 <https://github.com/ptitSeb/box64/blob/main/src/library_list.h>`__
    -  `Box32 <https://github.com/ptitSeb/box64/blob/main/src/library_list_32.h>`__ = There are less libraries wrapped for Box32 because it is newer and more complex to do wrapping.
    -  `Box86 <https://github.com/ptitSeb/box86/blob/master/src/library_list.h>`__

-2. Native library = Box will attempt to use the native version.
-This is also referred to as "simple wrapping" because Box has no built-in logic for handling these libraries.
-[5]
-3. Emulated library = As a last resort, Box will attempt to use the non-native library files.
+2.  **Emulated library** = If a library is not wrapped, Box will attempt to use the non-native library files.
+Box64 requires x86_64 library files.
+Box32 and Box86 require x86_32 library files.
 Use the environment variable ``BOX64_LD_LIBRARY_PATH`` to configure the path to those files.
 Box64 provides a few of these libraries by default from Debian.

 Installation
 ~~~~~~~~~~~~